What is Non-Cooperative Game Theory?

 - His/her own actions/inaction

-As per the mathematician Nash, no player can gain additional pay-off or any further favorable outcome by changing or deviating from his/her initial strategy
+As per the mathematician Nash, no player can gain additional pay-off or any further favorable outcome by changing or deviating from their initial strategy.

 Illustration of Nash Equilibrium